IPICD News Blog

 The IPICD Spit Restraint™ Instructor qualification program assesses each learner in three learning domains: cognitive (written assessment), affective (personality), and psychomotor (skills).
 Passing each learning domain is required to qualify as an IPICD Spit Restraint™ Instructor.

-A. David Berman, M.S., CLS and John G. Peters, Jr., CLS, Ph.D. are the scheduled instructors.
+A. David Berman, M.S., CLS and/or John G. Peters, Jr., CLS, Ph.D. are the scheduled instructors.

 Introductory Tuition and Included Materials